red-scorp/image_resizer/README.md

                         Output directory to store resized images.
   -s SIZE, --size SIZE  Size to resize the images.
 Default is 512.
   -r RESIZE_MODE, --resize-mode RESIZE_MODE
-                        Resize mode for images (thumbnail, cover or crop).
+                        Resize mode for images (none, thumbnail, cover or crop).
 Default is thumbnail.
   -f FORMAT, --format FORMAT
                         Output format for resized images (same, png, jpg, gif, tiff, bmp and webp).
 Default is same.
   -n NUM_PROCESSES, --num-processes NUM_PROCESSES
                         Number of processes to use for resizing.
 Default is number of available CPU cores.
   -m, --add-mirror      Add a mirrored version of each image.
   -M, --mirror-only     Produce only a mirrored version of each image.
   -R RENAME, --rename RENAME
                         Rename the resized images using a pattern (none, counter, 0-counter, md5).
+Default is none.
   -v, --verbose         Verbose output.
 ```